 The Tomb of Amphipolis lies on the hill of Kasta inside a 500-meter long surrounding wall of marble and limestone.
 The Marble wall is almost a perfect circle 3 meters high with a cornice of marble from the Aegean Island of Thassos.

-This great Tomb and the surrounding wall with its special base and unique design is likely the work of the Architect Deinokratis, who lived at the time of Alexander the Great.
+This great Tomb and the surrounding wall with its special base and the unique design is likely the work of the Architect Deinokratis, who lived at the time of Alexander the Great.
 Deinokratis and was Alexander's chosen Architect and also a very important person in the time of Alexander.
-Originally on the top of the Tomb there was a great Stone Lion, the Lion of Amphipolis.
+Originally on the top of the Tomb, there was a great Stone Lion, the Lion of Amphipolis.

 *We are happy to offer extended information and directions upon request.